maspen/CNNModelComparison/README.md

 #### Model Fit Times

 These models were ran on a 2021 MacBookPro with a M1 Max processor (8 cores).
-Attempts were made to leverage GPU/TPU resources via Google Colab, but the length of time it took for these models to run, forced sessions to expire.
+Attempts were made to leverage GPU/TPU resources via Google Colab, but the length of time it took for these models to run, forced sessions to time out and disconnect.
 Below is a plot of the fit times

 ![](writeup/model_fit_times.png)